 DAP funding is available to individuals, community groups, academic institutions and NGOs engaged in development activities on a not-for-profit basis.

-For project proposals in India: To receive a DAP grant, all organisations must have current Foreign Contribution (Regulation) Act (FCRA) approval.
+For project proposals in India - To receive a DAP grant, all organisations must have a valid Foreign Contribution (Regulation) Act (FCRA) approval.

 What funds are available and how can they be used?

 Grants provided are typically around INR 10 Lakh and at least 90 percent of the value of the grant must directly benefit the target community.